 - Flying Clawtress

 In DQH: Rocket Slime, most major fights are tank battles, occurring at a rate of 3-5 per level.
 Tank battles take place across both screens of the DS, and many different strategies can be employed.

 On the top screen the HP of both tanks is displayed, as well as a depiction of the area between the tanks, with indications of what ammo is currently flying through the air.
 You will also see icons related to the location of your crew, but more about crew later.
 This view of the game is essential for planning your attack strategy.

-On the Lower screen, you see a view of your character, as in the overworld view.
+On the lower screen, you see a view of your character, as in the overworld view.
 This is where you will make all of the actual movements to attack the enemy tank and defend yours.

 The ultimate objective of each tank battle is to penetrate into the heart of the enemy tank and take out its power core, which incidentally looks like a giant mechanical heart.
-However, the power core is protected by impenetrable steel walls that only open when the tanks hp reaches zero, so this necessitates shelling the tank into submission before going in for the kill.
+However, the power core is protected by impenetrable steel walls that only open when the tank's hp reaches zero, so this necessitates shelling the tank into submission before going in for the kill.
 But be careful, because the Grand Schlieman can be destroyed in the same way.

 Each tank has a similar layout of three rooms.
-The lower room contains the doors to the tank, as well as (usually) a resurrection shrine where defeated crew members can return to action, this room also contains a few ammo dispensers.
+The lower room contains the doors to the tank, as well as (usually) a resurrection shrine where defeated crew members can return to action.
+This room also contains a few ammo dispensers.
 The back room contains the doors to the all important power core area, as well as a few more ammo dispensers.
-The top room is the most important of all, as it houses both your cannons, as well as a couple vulcan machine gun ports, and the final pair of ammo dispensers.
+The top room is the most important of all, as it houses both of your cannons, as well as a couple vulcan machine gun ports, and the final pair of ammo dispensers.
 In addition, all rooms contain rows of destructible consoles along the wall.